 The core attendees this year have continued to be a younger group, with ages 7 and 8 being the main participants.
 As a result of the age range, the club has continued to position itself as an entry session that can sign post into the local clubs once the children are ready for a new experience.
 The club has continued to create a positive atmosphere and operate under the Sports Connect values of Positivity, Inclusivity, Honesty, Empowerment, Respect and to create development opportunities for all involved.

-80% of the group have a CT67 postcode and many of the children that attend walk to and from the session with their parents.
+80% of the group have a CT6 or 7 postcode and many of the children that attend walk to and from the session with their parents.
 The sessions are now taking place from 5-6pm to enable an avoidance with some of the local after school activities and allowing staff to develop local provision in the community before and after.

 We have developed an additional hour of provision for young people aged 14-19 from 6-7pm.
 The opportunity occurred after our local Kent FA CALM Club became oversubscribed and a request for a further opportunity to be developed for young people.
-The session is funded by the Brickability foundation, and both Jay and Lee have gained their mental health level 2 qualification as part of the investment.
+The session is funded by the Brickability Foundation, and both Jay and Lee have gained their mental health level 2 qualification as part of the investment.
 This enables them to combine their sports coaching knowledge with effective strategies to support and mental young people’s health and wellbeing across both of the sessions.

 The Sports Connect team are very much looking forward to the 2025-26 season and extend their thanks to the support of the parish council.